 What to ask a Wedding Videographer

 Absolutely not!
-Wedding videography is about capturing the love and important moments of your day and the small intricate details.
-And this can be done in so many ways.
+Wedding Videography is about capturing the love and important moments of your day and the small intricate details.
+And they can do this in so many ways.

 Yes, we watch out for people and wait... for that perfect shot of them laughing at a joke.
 Smiling with you and for you.
 Celebrating your beautiful, romantic wedding.
-Tender moments captured on video that will provide memories to cherish in years to come.
+Tender moments captured on video that will provide memories to cherish for a lifetime

-So when you're looking for that perfect wedding filming cameraman it helps to know what they can provide for you and how they create their work.
+So when you're looking for that perfect Wedding Videographer it helps to know what they can provide for you and how they create their work.

 Ask them a few questions.
 Delve into their history.
-Research the reviews and testimonials.
+Research their reviews and testimonials.

-You may find it helpful to ask your photographer if they could recommend someone they've worked with before.
-Many videographers and photographers work as teams as this provides confidence with clients.
-It also makes life easier for these people as they know how each other works and what shots each professional will need.
-Wedding Photography is a similar creative art after all.
+You may find it helpful to ask your Photographer if they could recommend someone they've worked with before.
+Many Videographers and Photographers work as teams as this provides confidence with clients.
+It also makes life easier for these people, as they know how each other works and what shots each professional will need.
+Wedding Photography is a similar creative art.

 The length of your video is another important question.
-In my opinion, it's no good booking a cinematographer with a drone for £2000 if you only get a five-minute movie.
-It may be a work of art and look stunning but if you wanted the whole of the ceremony and speeches filming then you may be very disappointed.
+It’s no good booking a cinematographer with a drone for £2000 if you only get a five-minute movie.
+It may be a work of art and look stunning but if you wanted the whole of the ceremony and speeches filming, then you may be very disappointed.

 Look for balanced coverage.
 Some people may just want a five-minute video.
 Others may be looking for a twenty-minute video or longer.
-Many videography companies will still provide coverage of the whole day or part day.
+Many Wedding Videographers will still provide coverage of the entire day or part day.
 And prices will differ depending on each company and coverage required.

 Now price is a subject that I find fascinating to discuss.
-What is the correct price for a wedding videographer?
+What is the correct price for a Wedding Videographer?
 You're buying a creative piece of work at the end of the day.
 Whatever style is used.
 Experience, professionalism and reputation can be a deal maker or breaker.
 But I'd say steer clear of really cheap deals that sound too good to be true, as they often are!
 If you have a large budget for a team of Wedding Videographers and Photographers great!
 You'll get every angle covered and have a fantastic memory of your day.
 If you aren't a millionaire, there are more reasonable packages available at fair prices which can range between £500 and £2000 depending on where you are in the country.

-Do they make suggestions as to what would be the best package that would suit your needs or try to just sell you their highest-priced package?
+Do they make suggestions what would be the best package that would suit your needs or try to just sell you their highest-priced package?

 Some brides don't like the idea of a video camera being around them during the morning of their wedding.
 And that's completely understandable.
 Others may want every little detail of the preparations recorded.
 The dress hanging in the window, sunlight shining through the materials onto their wedding jewellery.
 Beautifully arranged to glitter and bring a tear to the eye.